Frederick Fleet: RMS Titanic

-After the disaster, Fleet underwent two inquiries: first, the U.S. Inquiry; secondly, the British Wreck Commissioner's inquiry.
-In the United States, he was questioned by Senator William Alden Smith, to whom he repeatedly said that had they been equipped with binoculars, the disaster would not have happened.
-Before the British inquiry, he underwent a long examination but refused to answer many of the questions.
-Lord Mersey, Chairman of the Commission, concluded Fleet's interrogation by telling him that he was grateful for his willingness to answer questions despite his wariness when responding to every question.
-Fleet replied with a sarcastic "Thanks."
+After the disaster, Fleet gave evidence to two inquiries: first the American Senate Inquiry, then the British Wreck Commissioner's inquiry.
+In the United States, he was questioned by Senator William Alden Smith, to whom he repeatedly stated that, had they been supplied with binoculars, the disaster would not have occurred.
+At the British inquiry, he underwent a lengthy examination but declined to answer many questions and was defensive.
+Lord Mersey, the wreck commissioner, ended the session by thanking him for his willingness to respond despite his evident reluctance.
+Fleet replied sarcastically, "Thanks."

-World War I, World War II, and later life
+Later life

-Fleet served on the Titanics sister ship RMS Olympic before leaving the White Star Line in August 1912 after noticing that the company treated those involved with the Titanic differently.
-For the next 24 years he sailed for different shipping companies, including the Union-Castle Line.
-Fleet served on merchant ships throughout World War I. Later, he was the ship's lookout again on the Olympic during the 1920s and early 1930s.
-When he left the sea in 1936, he was hired by Harland & Wolff to work at the company's shipyards in Southampton.
+Fleet served on the Titanics sister ship before leaving the White Star Line in August 1912.
+For the next 24 years he sailed for various shipping companies, including the Union-Castle Line.
+He served on merchant ships throughout World War I. Later, during the 1920s and early 1930s, he again worked as a lookout on the Olympic.

+When he left the sea in 1936, he was employed by Harland & Wolff at the company's shipyards in Southampton.
 While working there, he lived with his wife's brother.
 He served again during World War II.

-Later, closer to retirement, he became a newspaper salesman and experienced financial difficulties.
+Closer to retirement, he became a newspaper salesman and experienced financial difficulties.

+In 1917, Fleet married Eva Ernestine Le Gros, a native of the Channel Islands; they were married until her death in 1964.
+The couple had a daughter named Dorothy Frederica Ernestine Fleet on 24 November 1918.
+Dorothy married in 1939 to Michael Patrick Shanley and had two known children.
+She died in Southampton in early 1979.

 Death

 On 28 December 1964, Fleet's wife died, and her brother evicted him from the house.
-Consequently, Fleet fell into a downward spiral of depression.
-He returned to his brother-in-law's home and died by hanging in the house's garden on 10 January 1965.
+Fleet subsequently fell into a downward spiral of depression.
+He returned to his brother‑in‑law's home and died by suicide on 10 January 1965.
 He was 77.
-Fleet was buried in a pauper's grave at Hollybrook Cemetery, in Southampton.
-This grave remained unmarked until 1993, when a headstone bearing an engraving of the Titanic was erected through donations raised by the Titanic Historical Society.
+Fleet was buried in a pauper's grave at Hollybrook Cemetery in Southampton.
+The grave remained unmarked until 1993, when a headstone bearing an engraving of the Titanic was erected using donations raised by the Titanic Historical Society.